rob-luke/UpDownMethods/README.md

 * `runs` returns the start and finish point of each run in results
 * `plot_results` plots the procedure results in the same format as the original Levitt paper

-### Parameters

-#### Stimulation

-* Up: Number of incorrect responses to go one step up
-* Down: Number of correct responses to go one step down
-* InitialValue: The level used on the very first run
-* InitialStepSize: The increments by which the stimulus is either increased or decreased.
-The step size is halved after the first, third, seventh, fifteenth runs
-* MaxTrials: The maximum number of trials before the procedure exits
-* MaxReversals: The maximum number of reversals before the procedure exits.
-* MaxStimValue: The maximum value the parameter may take
-* MinStimValue: The minimum value the parameter may take

-#### Results and visualisation
-* IgnoreReversals: The number of reversals to ignore when calculating the parameter	estimation

 ## Example